therealemjy/eth-graphql/README.md

 export default client;
 ```

-### Make your first query
+### Crafting your first query

-You can now write your first GraphQL query to fetch data from contracts on the
+You're now ready to write your first GraphQL query to fetch data from contracts
-blockchain!
+on the blockchain!

 ```typescript
 import { gql } from "@apollo/client";